Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Nervous cough|
 |Burping|

 ##Main Fantasy Character Classes:

 |Fighter Class| Description|
 |:------------:|:----------|
 |The Fighter Classes|  The fighter is basically, the strong person with heavy armor, a large melee weapon, and possibly a shield or second melee weapon.
 |The Barbarian:|(Also known as a Berserker) focused more on damage than defense.
 They have higher defense than other warriors.
-|The Knight:| An experienced fighter with better armor and a lot times he is on an armored horse.
+|The Knight:| An experienced fighter with better armor and a lot of times he is on an armored horse.
 |The Swashbuckler:| A fighter that is lightweight and sometimes has little or no armor.
 They have great agility, cunning, and technical skills.
 |The Paladin:| (Also known as a Crusader, Templar, and Inquisitor) Light based knight with Healer abilities most of the time.
 Uses White Magic to gain higher defense.
 |The Dark Knight:| (Antipaladin and Death Knight.)
 Is the opposite of a Paladin.
 Their dark magic deal high amounts of damage and can lower stats of the foe.
 |The Dragon Knight:| (Also known as a Dragoon (Dragon rider)) Their armor is normally in a dragon style.
 They rarely fly, but commonly jump high and have fire breath.
 They can deal greater damage to dragons and most of the time have a dragon as a pet.
 |The Samurai:| Normally have less defense.
 They have Ki attacks, speed, great damage, and mobility.
+They are experts with swords and are known to be able to deflect bullets with their blade.
+It has been proven that they were able to.
 |Warlord:| (Also known as a General, Marshal, Commander, and Tactician) Tactical master.
 He can hold his own in frontline combat and gives allies around him bonuses for their stats.
 |Hero:| (Also known as a Lord or Protagonist) Good all around.
 They gain magic and unique skills.
 They always use a sword and a shield.
 It is possible that they will have no magic or shield, but that makes a really boring hero.